huggingface/huggingface_hub/tasks/src/audio-classification/about.md

 ### Speaker Identification

-Speaker Identification consists of classifying the audio of the person speaking in it.
+Speaker Identification is classifying the audio of the person speaking.
 Speakers are usually predefined.
 You can try out this task with [this model](https://huggingface.co/superb/wav2vec2-base-superb-sid).
 A useful dataset for this task is VoxCeleb1.

 ## Solving audio classification for your own data